 And they're coming to an inbox near you.

-- By Melissa ChanMelissa Chan is a freelance journalist and former correspondent for Al Jazeera, where she reported everywhere from China to Cuba -- as a former John S. Knight Journalism Fellow at Stanford, she has also worked on media innovation and entrepreneurship.
+- By Melissa ChanMelissa Chan is a national and foreign affairs reporter.
+She was a broadcast correspondent for Al Jazeera, where she reported everywhere from China to Cuba.
+As a John S. Knight Journalism Fellow at Stanford, she worked on media innovation and entrepreneurship.
+She a collaborator with the Global Reporting Centre and a term member of the Council on Foreign Relations.

 The New York Times‘ announcement in January that Chinese hackers had compromised its computers, stolen employee passwords, and wormed around its network for four months made for a chilling read to those of us concerned about press safety and digital security.
 But the paper’s latest installment, based on a report released by computer security firm Mandiant, lays out even more spectacular and serious possibilities that China’s military has stolen information from companies "involved in the critical infrastructure of the United States — its electrical power grid, gas lines and waterworks."